datbayev/algo/topcoder/README.md

-# Algorithms and Data structures
+# topcoder

-This repository is aimed to collect implementations of some of the popular algorithms and data structures.
+My solutions for TopCoder SRMs.

-If you find something useful or interesting please feel free to grab, or give me feedback via email: gmegido@gmail.com
+Feel free to grab if you find something useful or interesting.